Walker's Haute Route

 Stage Eight

 Three hard stages marking the crux of the Haute Route are over, so today is a welcome contrast.
 The walk down to Les Hauderes then up to La Sage is solidly in or just above the valley, on decent tracks and paths.
 It is also a modest distance, giving time to restock and relax.
 La Sage is a village typical of the Valais, our region here in the Swiss Alps, with heavy stone flags for roofing and with agriculture carrying on all around.
+We recommend walking past the aptly named "Lac Bleu" en-route.

 Stage Nine